JereKuusela/valheim-expand_world/publish/README.md

 - v1.2
 	- WARNING: Breaking changes.
+  - Changes the color format of `expand_biomes.yaml` to be from 0.0 to 1.0 (instead of from 0 to 255).
+Regenerate the file or fix colors manually.
+	- Fixes `Altitude multiplier` multiplying biome specific `Altitude delta`.
+If you have used both, multiply the biome specific delta in the yaml file.
   - Adds some error handling to allow partially loading the data.
   - Adds a new field `paint` to the `expand_biomes.yaml` to set the default terrain paint.
   - Adds a new field `mapColorMultiplier` to the `expand_biomes.yaml` to allow tweaking the height color.
   - Adds a new field `stretch` to the `expand_world.yaml` to stretch individual biomes.
   - Adds compatibility with Spawn That mod.
-  - Changes the color format of `expand_biomes.yaml` to be from 0.0 to 1.0 (instead of from 0 to 255).
-Regenerate the file or fix colors manually.
-	- Fixes `Altitude multiplier` multiplying biome specific `Altitude delta`.
-If you have used both, multiply the biome specific delta in the yaml file.
+  - Adds compatibility with Jotunn locations.
 	- Fixes wrong water level for the clutter system.
   - Fixes visual glitches in the water areas.